networknt/light-config-test/light-example-4j/tram/todo-list/cloud/command/README.md

 There are several repositories need to be cloned to your local and built.

 The setting use networknt under user home directory as workspace and all scripts are based on that assumption.
-If user want to use another folder as local workspace, please fork the light-config-test repo and update the scripts accordingly.
+If user want use another folder as local workspace, please fork the light-config-test repo and update the scripts accordingly.

 ```
 cd ~
 mkdir networknt
 git clone https://github.com/networknt/light-example-4j.git
 git clone https://github.com/networknt/light-config-test.git
-cd ~/networknt/light-example-4j/eventuate/todo-list
+cd ~/networknt/light-example-4j/tram/light-tram-todolist/multi-module
 mvn clean install
 ```

 Now you should have light-bot built already.